 Before becoming a professional photographer, Wagner worked as an editor and reporter at the Deutsche Presse-Agentur (dpa) and at the Agence France-Presse (AFP) in Germany, and as the Head of Communications in Colombia for the German government´s development agency, GIZ.

 He has a Master’s degree in “International Cooperation and Humanitarian Aid” from the Center for Humanitarian Aid Studies in Valencia, Spain, and a M.A. in Communication and Political Sciences from the Technical University Dresden, Germany.
 He studied photography in Caracas with the maestro Nelson Garrido.
 He is a member of the Foreign Press Association in Colombia (APIC) and an alumni of the journalists network.

-Wagner was born in Bernau, East Germany, and was 13 years old when the Berlin wall fell.
-One of his vivid memories is of his family crossing the border to West Berlin for the first time where some young West Berliners approached him and handed him a small plastic bag full of D-Mark-coins.
+Wagner was born in Bernau, East Germany.
+He was 13 years old when the Berlin wall fell.
+One of his vivid memories is of his family crossing the border to West Berlin for the first time.
+Some young West Berliners approached him and handed him a small plastic bag full of D-Mark-coins.
 He saved that money to buy his first used analogue camera.
 He is still thankful to these anonymous helpers.